ygorelik/ydk-gen/README.md

 ```

 If user environment is different from the default one (different Python installation or different
 location of libraries) then building from source method should be used.

-## Building from Source
+## Building from source

 ### Installing third party dependencies